“Every game has principles that successful players master to achieve winning results. So does life.”

 First determine your terminal and instrumental values.
 Everything you do in life stems from what you consider valuable.
 Deeply introspect, research, and clarify.

 Life is a series of bets.
 Generally speaking, if you bet on lottery tickets, you’ll lose.
 If you bet on low-cost index funds, you’ll win.
-Always at least consider expected value.
+Generally at least consider expected utility.

 Return on Investment